CapitainFoxy/Note-Application/README.md

 # Note Application

-This is a simple **Note Application** written in Java.
+This isa simple **Note Application** written in Java.
 The application allows you to create, edit, delete and list notes.
 You can also save your notes to a file or load them from a file.

 ## Features